-In 2005, economist Larry Summers, then president of Harvard University, made a controversial speech in which he noted three possible reasons women are not as prevalent in science, technology, engineering, and mathematics (STEM) fields as men: women’s abilities were simply different and not as good as those of men, perhaps women were disinterested and prefered not to go into those fields, or, alternately, they faced simple discrimination—skilled STEM women are overlooked in favor of lesser or comparably skilled STEM men.
+In 2005, economist Larry Summers, then president of Harvard University, made a controversial speech in which he noted three possible reasons women are not as prevalent in science, technology, engineering, and mathematics (STEM) fields as men: women’s abilities were simply different and not as good as those of men, perhaps women were disinterested and preferred not to go into those fields, or, alternately, they faced simple discrimination—skilled STEM women are overlooked in favor of lesser or comparably skilled STEM men.

 Data show that young girls do express interest and show aptitude in STEM subjects on par with their male peers, and have comparable standardized test scores, evidence that should put to rest the first two hypotheses.
 But by the time they reach college, young women are not actively pursuing STEM majors and are outnumbered by male students in most STEM fields.
 If interest and aptitude aren’t initial barriers, could it be discrimination that’s keeping women out of STEM?